Llisha-Bleu/Mission-to-Mars/README.md

 New project on Mission to Mars analysis.
 Making changes to the weather app.

 ## Project Overview
-This project will be using Python, Pandas and API Keys to create a travel and destination map fuse with weather data.
-It has been recommended that a few changes are to me made in order to take the app to the next level.
-Recommendations requested specifically asks for adding the weather description to the weather data already retrieved.
-Afterwhich, the beta testers will use input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
-From the list of potential travel destinations, the beta tester will choose four cities to create a travel itinerary.
-Finally, using the Google Maps Directions API, a travel route will be ctreated between the four cities as well as a marker layer map.
+This project will be using Python, Pandas and API Keys to adjust the current web app to include all four of the hemisphere images.
+To do this, BeautifulSoup and Splinter will be used to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images.
 Ergo, this assignment consists of three technical deliverables.
 They are:

 - Deliverable 1: Scrape Full-Resolution Mars Hemisphere Images and Titles
 - Deliverable 2: Update the Web App with Mars Hemisphere Images and Titles